mcardielv/orlaEina3D/README.md

 To-Fix:
-- Video play/stop working (only one), I need to change querySelector for all of them.
+X Video play/stop working (only one), I need to change querySelector for all of them.
 - Alumns-list is filled with info from array document, right now is at the same index.js; for better understanding move to data.js